| WHY

 largest percentage of early stock in America were gaited

-Standardbred, Morgan etc. The ratio of gaited to non-gaited
+Morgan etc. The ratio of gaited to non-gaited in the early

-the stocks and from those crosses spring all American breeds
+over to upgrade the stocks and from those crosses spring

-with a few other crosses coming by way of
+all American breeds with a few other crosses coming by way

 of the light draft type.